 The writing of these guidelines has involved a myriad of resources.
-Besides the author's personal experience with different manufacturers' hardware and software for classical real-time (RT) Global Navigation Satellite Systems (GNSS) positioning for over fifteen years, the internet was the primary source for definitive documents and discussions.
-Additionally, many agencies have published single-base guidelines of some sort over the years to aid their users in the application of the technology and to provide consistency with the results.
+In addition to the author's personal experience spanning more than 15 years using classical real-time (RT) Global Navigation Satellite Systems (GNSS) positioning hardware and software from various manufacturers, the Internet was the primary source for definitive documents and discussions.
+Additionally, many agencies have published single base guidelines of some sort over the years to aid their users in the application of the technology and to provide consistency with the results.
 The following are gratefully acknowledged as sources for research and information:

-- National Geodetic Survey (NGS)- publications and internal documents - NGS Corbin, VA.
-Laboratory and Training Center - Major GNSS hardware/software manufacturers' sites - National Oceanic and Atmospheric Administration (NOAA) Space Weather Prediction Center - American Association for Geodetic Surveying (AAGS) Government Programs Committee - Bureau of Land Management - U.S. Forest Service - Institute of Navigation (ION) proceedings - California Department of Transportation - Florida Department of Transportation - Michigan Department of Transportation - New York State Department of Transportation - North Carolina Department of Transportation - Vermont Agency of Transportation - Institution of Surveyors Australia The Australian Surveyor technical papers - British Columbia, Canada, Guidelines for RTK - New Zealand technical report on GPS guidelines - Intergovernmental Committee on Surveying and Mapping, Australia- Standards & Practices for Control Surveys - University of New South Wales, Sydney Australia Engineering - University of Calgary Geomatics - Bundesamt für Kartographie und Geodäsie (BKG) Germany
+- National Geodetic Survey (NGS) publications and internal documents - NGS Corbin, Virginia Laboratory and Training Center - Major GNSS hardware/software manufacturers' sites - National Oceanic and Atmospheric Administration (NOAA) Space Weather Prediction Center - American Association for Geodetic Surveying (AAGS) Government Programs Committee - Bureau of Land Management - U.S. Forest Service - Institute of Navigation (ION) proceedings - California Department of Transportation - Florida Department of Transportation - Michigan Department of Transportation - New York State Department of Transportation - North Carolina Department of Transportation - Vermont Agency of Transportation - Institution of Surveyors Australia The Australian Surveyor technical papers - British Columbia, Canada, Guidelines for RTK - New Zealand technical report on GPS guidelines - Intergovernmental Committee on Surveying and Mapping, Australia Standards and Practices for Control Surveys - University of New South Wales, Sydney Australia Engineering - University of Calgary Geomatics - Bundesamt für Kartographie und Geodäsie (BKG) Germany

 The author wishes to especially recognize two individuals who have brought tireless encouragement, education and support to all they touch.
 Alan Dragoo introduced the author as a much younger man to GPS many years ago and remains a readily accessible source of practical knowledge for so many.
 Dave Doyle has taken geodetic knowledge from the text books and made it understandable and practical to everyone for decades.
-Both are what it means to be a true professional and to give back of themselves to our rich geospatial heritage.
+Both exemplify what it means to be a true professional and to give of themselves to our rich geospatial heritage.